sohybqasem/Typing_Speed_Arabic/README.md

 ### Credits for Data Collection

-JSON Data for various languages is collected from the amazing [MonkeyType](https://github.com/monkeytypegame/monkeytype) Repository.
+JSON Data for various languages is collected from the amazing [MonkeyType](https://github.com/monkeytypegame/monkeytype) Repository. and CyberType for